PicoCreator/smol-dev-js/README.md

 You own personal AI dev, which you can direct development in a collebrative back and forth experience.

-Thing of it as pair-programming, via the command line.
+Think of it as pair-programming, via the command line.

 # Optimization notes